WangXiaoCao/short-text-clustering/README.md

 ## Jupyter Notebook

-See the [notebook](./src/train_clustering.ipynb) to see details of the algorithms and implementation.
+Goto the [notebook](./src/train_clustering.ipynb) to see details of the algorithms and implementation.

 ## License